silagokth/il2234-lab-demo/README.md

 ```bash
 export PATH=${PATH}:/home/jordi/toolsXilinx/Vivado/2024.i/bin
 ```
-Make sure to add `bin` at the end of the path
+Make sure to add `bin` at the end of the path.

 NOTE: jordi is an example here.
 Add your installation path.
 #### Windows
 Search "environmental variables" in the start menu